PeterCullenBurbery/peter-cullen-burbery-python-functions/README.md

 - `validate_Windows_filename_with_reasons(name: str)`

-  Validates a Windows filename against Microsoft’s rules for illegal characters and reserved names.
+  Validates a Windows filename against Microsoft’s rules for illegal characters, reserved device names, and invalid trailing characters.

-  Returns detailed reasons for each violation.
+  Returns a dictionary indicating whether the filename is valid, and if not, why.

   Example:
   ```python